 Meal Frequency & Not Eating Enough

 Food is literally designed to give us this psycho-physiological need called pleasure.
 Why?
 So you eat and don’t die.
 Period.
-So, to survive, pleasure from food is very important to our brain and body, and they require it!
+Therefor, to survive, pleasure from food is required for our brain and body.
 If we miss the experience of taste, pleasure, satisfaction, etc. — the brain interprets this missed experience as HUNGER.
 In other words, if you rushed through a meal and failed to notice it for whatever your reason, the brain isn’t smart enough to say, “Hey, you were in a rush and not paying attention to your food.”
 The brain simply says, “Hungry.”

 We are literally physiologically driven to eat more, even if we’ve eaten a huge meal.
 The brain commands us to eat if it doesn’t get what it needs — the eating experience.

-It cannot be denied that another top factor behind binge eating may not have anything to do with nutritional stressors at all.
 Remember, when stressed, the body can enter a fight, flight, freeze, OR feed response because binge eating is an “out of control” behavior, which is a balancing act for a place in life where we’re in “tight control.”
 If this place of tight control is in your work, relationships, finances, or other, and we aren’t finding alternative balancing acts to help you relax and step out of the stress response, binge eating can fulfill this role.
-To add, when you eat during stressful times, in order to digest food, at some point, the body MUST relax.
-Over time your brain learns, Feel Bad = Eat Food = Feel Better, creating a lovely automated conditioned response during stressful times.

 - Focus on shifting your eating intentions to be more like a pendulum versus a yo-yo.
 Meaning, instead of operating at a high-level food control of “all-out” or “black or white,” “good vs. bad” with your eating, approach your eating to be more like a clock pendulum, where the arc of your pendulum is small and swaying softly from side to side.
 For example, instead of cutting sugar 100% with no exceptions or you fail and fall off the wagon 100% (yo-yo), try finding a softer arc in your eating by setting goals such as reducing your sugar by 85% vs. 100%, so your eating behaviors reduce in extremes and have a higher chance of growing into healthy, sustainable habits.